martinhulenyi/martinhulenyi.github.io/_pages/about.md

 I am PhD candidate at the Université de Lille in the <a href="https://lem.univ-lille.fr/" target="_blank" rel="noopener">Lille Economics and Management</a> (LEM CNRS UMR 9221), under the supervision of <a href="https://fidrmuc.net" target="_blank" rel="noopener">Jan Fdirmuc</a> and <a href="https://sites.google.com/view/nicolasdebarsy/" target="_blank" rel="noopener">Nicolas Debarsy</a>.
 My thesis is about European Economic Integration, regional development within the EU and the EU border regions.

-Im a also a research associate at the <a href="https://www.dastu.polimi.it/en" target="_blank" rel="noopener">Department of Architecture and Urban Studies</a> (DAStU) at Politecnico Milano, working on a project about the spatial and territorial effects of E-Commerce with Ilaria Mariotti, Frederica Maria Rossi, Tommaso Cigognetti and Dimitris Manoukas.
+I am a also a research associate at the <a href="https://www.dastu.polimi.it/en" target="_blank" rel="noopener">Department of Architecture and Urban Studies</a> (DAStU) at Politecnico Milano, working on a project about the spatial and territorial effects of E-Commerce with Ilaria Mariotti, Frederica Maria Rossi, Tommaso Cigognetti and Dimitris Manoukas.

+Before starting my PhD, I was a policy analyst at the <a href="https://isa.gov.sk/" target="_blank" rel="noopener">Institute for Strategy and Analysis at the Government Office of the Slovak Republic</a>.
+Among other things, I was part of the team working on the Reports on Productivity and Competitiveness of the Slovak Republic for the years 2019 and 2020.

+My research interests comprise regional and urban economics, policy evaluation, causal inference, political economy and applied econometrics.

-This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
+<!This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
-Incidentally, these same features make it a great template for anyone that needs to show off a professional template!
+Incidentally, these same features make it a great template for anyone that needs to show off a professional template!>

- You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and Markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
+<!You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and Markdown files, add your own PDFs and other content, and have your own site for free, with no ads!

 A data-driven personal website
 ======